irmen/bouldercaves/README.md

 If you run the game from a command prompt, you are able to tweak some command line settings.
 To see what is available just use the ``-h`` (help) argument.

+The original BD1 levels are built-in.
+With the ``-g`` (game) command line argument you can load external level files in BDCFF format.
+Hundreds of these can be found on https://www.boulder-dash.nl/  on the BDCFF format page.
+A couple of them are included in the 'caves' folder.

 **Windows**